Secret tunnels hiding in real homes

 Luxurious private mansion, Melbourne, Australia

-Situated in a quiet suburb of Melbourne, Australian, this luxurious mansion is harbouring more than a few surprises.
-Previously on the market for a whopping $9.3 million (£6.8m), the ultra-private three-bedroom, three-bathroom home would be the perfect retreat for a VIP looking to keep a low profile.
-Towering walls and hedging provide optimum discretion, while the spectacular backyard comes kitted out with a dining terrace and a luxe swimming pool.
+Situated in a quiet suburb of Melbourne, Australia, this luxurious mansion harbours more than a few surprises.
+The ultra-private three-bedroom, three-bathroom home would be the perfect retreat for a VIP looking to keep a low profile.

 Luxurious private mansion, Melbourne, Australia

-Spanning almost 8,000 square feet, the spectacular yet unusual home offers plenty of space – and style – for your buck.
 The master bathroom is draped in marble and comes complete with his-and-hers sinks and a colossal walk-in shower, while no expense has been spared in the living room.
 Yet the property is also hiding an impressive secret that elevates it to new heights...

 Luxurious private mansion, Melbourne, Australia

-Hidden on the driveway at the front of the house, is a secret trapdoor disguised beneath the gravel.
+Hidden on the driveway at the front of the house is a secret trapdoor disguised beneath the gravel.
 The sleek garage door rises up to reveal a tunnel that runs beneath the property.
 Perfect for celebrities or secret agents looking to come and go without blowing their cover, this subterranean feature is lined with thick reinforced concrete walls, making it impenetrable.

 Coastal holiday home, Pembrokeshire, UK